 Introduction

 If you’ve ever watched a baseball game, you’ve probably heard the term RBI used by commentators, coaches, or players.
-But what does RBI in baseball actually mean?
-And why is it such an important statistic in the sport?
+But what does RBI baseball meaning truly signify, and why is it such an essential part of America’s favorite sport?

 Definition